-United Way’s IMPACT Grant for Self-Sufficiency provides funding for programs that assist struggling, working individuals and families in moving towards self-sufficiency.
-In addition to the 68 programs that United Way supports and funds focusing on health, education, financial stability and essential services, the IMPACT Grant broadens United Way’s reach in Southwestern Indiana, by encouraging collaboration and working towards lasting community change.
-United Way introduced the IMPACT Grant in 2017, open to all 501(c)3 nonprofit organizations.
+United Way’s IMPACT Grant for Self-Sufficiency provided funding for programs that assisted struggling, working individuals and families in moving towards self-sufficiency.
+The IMPACT Grant was the first step in broadening United Way’s reach in Southwestern Indiana, by encouraging collaboration and working towards lasting community change.
+United Way introduced the IMPACT Grant in 2017.

 Programs considered for United Way’s 2018 IMPACT Grant for Self-Sufficiency were required to provide services to working families in Spencer, Warrick or Vanderburgh Counties, and include at least one of the following strategies:

 Fourteen nonprofit organizations submitted Request for Proposals (RFPs) and of those submitted, three (3) programs were selected to submit formal applications.
 United Way’s Self-Sufficiency Committee reviewed both the RFPs and the applications, ultimately selecting two programs to receive 2018 IMPACT Grant funding worth a total of $100,000.

 - New Hope Community Development Corporation